-There is no pretty way of saying this: Do not put hazardous waste (garden and pool chemicals etc) in your orange bags.
+There is no pretty way of saying this: Do not put hazardous waste (garden and pool chemicals etc) in your rubbish.
 It is dangerous to the collectors and the environment.
 On this page you can find out what to do with it.

 Particular care must be taken when disposing of waste classed as hazardous.
 Many products used commonly in the home or garden are a particular danger to the environment, even in small quantities.